 The use of refurbished parts offers significant opportunities to lower MRO costs (30-60% vs. new parts in some cases) and is on the rise as a result.

-China is a leader in the production for MRO supplies but the COVID-19 crisis has shown that the world cannot rely solely on China in the future.
+China leads the production of MRO supplies but the COVID-19 crisis has shown that the world cannot rely solely on China in the future.

 Refurbishing existing components is becoming a more viable strategy for maintaining inventory, avoiding shortages and saving on the cost of replenishing with brand-new components.

 3. Partnering with MRO manufacturers to leverage scale

 MRO manufacturers that service enterprises from multiple sites may not have visibility into the volume of parts and categories being sourced.
 Such manufacturers may be more willing to explore direct relationships with enterprises instead of operating through a distributor.

 Having visibility into MRO across locations, though, is crucial.